DavidBajus/experimentos/Helm/Harbor.md

-// The secret key used for encryption.
+#The secret key used for encryption.
 Must be a string of 16 chars.

 secretKey: "not-a-secure-key"

-// If using existingSecretSecretKey, the key must be sercretKey
+#If using existingSecretSecretKey, the key must be sercretKey

 existingSecretSecretKey: ""